leandrotominay/InstagramNotifier/README.md

 This is a test with selenium to automate and send for SMTP emailer and Docker using for continuous monitoring.

+Certify to make your password for Email sender and put the right informations for your instagram

+DO NOT upload your instagram informations on GitHub or other place.

-# docker build -t my-app-insta .
+#### docker build -t my-app-insta .

-# docker run -d --name my-app-container-name my-app-insta
+#### docker run -d --name my-app-container-name my-app-insta